Maisie Williams: Internet career

 With Santry, Williams co-developed and launched the beta version of a new iOS-compatible social media app called Daisie, on 1 August 2018.
-Daisie is a multi-media social networking- style platform, designed to help artists and creators of all types and backgrounds from across the various creative industries to showcase their work, discover projects and collaborate and provide an alternative route to develop their careers.
+Daisie is a multi-media social networking platform, designed to help artists and creators of all types and backgrounds from across the various creative industries to showcase their work, discover projects and collaborate and provide an alternative route to develop their careers.
 The company is based in Shoreditch, in the East End of London.
 In May 2019, Daisie raised £2 million ($2.5 million) in seed funding.
 Eleven days after the public launch, in May 2019, the number of users reached one hundred thousand (with 70 per cent of the user base being female), most of whom were in London where the bulk of its marketing efforts had taken place.
 On AppAdvice, Daisie achieved a score of 4 out of 5.

 Users can search for creative projects, and network with other users in the fields they are interested in.
 Users' profiles grow by connecting with other creative people (via "chains") and working collaboratively on projects (not by obtaining high follower popularity counts, friends, or likes typical of most other social media apps).
 Williams explains: "The way your profile grows is by the chains that you make.
 To make a chain with someone, you have to work together."
 Creative users can use Daisie to showcase their own work or their collaborations in the same or multiple arts industries.
 They can also gain guidance from leading experts in their field via a question and answer style format with others who have more experience in their fields.